-It is extremely important that you follow all care instructions provided by Dr. Christophe Desouches.
-This will include information on wearing compression garments, necessary dressings and the level and type of activity that is safe.
-He will also provide you with detailed explanations of normal symptoms and potential signs of complications.
-It is important to understand that the time needed for recovery varies greatly between individuals.
+It is extremely important that you follow all care instructions provided by Dr Christophe Desouches.
+This will include information on wearing compression garments, what bandages are needed, and the level and type of activity that is safe.
+It will also provide you with detailed explanations of normal symptoms and potential signs of complications.
+It is important to understand that the time required for recovery varies greatly between individuals.

 What are the limits and risks of a breast lift with prostheses?